Scottish railway station project completed

 We are grateful to the Railway Heritage Trust for their grant funding, which has contributed toward this project becoming a reality.

-This completes our planned works at Lanark station which delivered the external restoration of the main platform 1 building, reinstatement of railings and renewal of the station access stairs.
+This completes our planned works at Lanark station which delivered the external of the main platform 1 building, reinstatement of railings and renewal of the station access stairs.

 Valerie McMillan, Network Rail senior asset engineer